rackerlabs/support-how-to/content/exchange/set-up-microsoft-exchange-email-forwarding.md

 10. Click **Save**.
 Allow at least 15 minutes for the forward to enable.

-### Forward a Microsoft Exchange mailbox to multiple email addresses
+### Forward to multiple email addresses

-Use these steps to create a Microsoft Exchange **Distribution List** in order to forward to multiple email addresses.
+Use the following steps to create a *Distribution List*, from which you can forward mail from an Exchange mailbox to multiple email addresses.

-Any address in your Distribution List that are not on the your domain need to be made into a contact before the external address can be added to the Distribution List.
-For instructions, see [Forward a Microsoft Exchange mailbox to an external domain's email address](#forward-a-microsoft-exchange-mailbox-to-an-external-domain's email-address).
+**Note**: Any address in your Distribution List that is not on your domain need to be made into a contact before that address can be added to the Distribution List.
+For instructions, see [the preceding section ](#forward-a-mailbox-to-an-external-domain).

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/) using your Rackspace Cloud Office admin ID and password.
 2. In the **Microsoft Exchange** section, click **Lists**.
-3. Select the domain that contains the mailbox you would like to forward.
+3. Select the domain that contains the mailbox that you want to forward.
 4. Click **Add Distribution List**.

    <img src="{% asset_path exchange/set-up-microsoft-exchange-email-forwarding/hex-forward-multi-2.png %}" />